 -Coco is voiced by Rie Kugiyama.
 That’s right.
 This version of the original Zazu is played by the same person you know from being Al from Full Metal Alchemist, Taiga from Toradora, and Shana from Shakugan no Shana.

--Hilarious in Hindsight: I know this version of Toto/Cassius wasn’t from Africa in this version, but it’s hard not making Wizard of Oz jokes or think about the song “Africa” from Toto.
+-Hilarious in Hindsight: I know this version of Toto/Cassius wasn’t from Africa in this version, but it’s hard not making Wizard of Oz jokes or thinking about the song “Africa” from Toto.

 -I’m surprised that I didn’t mention this in previous Kimba/Leo reviews, but did you know that The Simpsons name-dropped the title character in an episode?
-There’s an episode with a blues musician named Bleeding Gums Murphy that Lisa looks up to who’s voiced by James Earl Jones (DO YOU SEE WHERE I’M GOING WITH THIS?).
-After he dies, Lisa looks to the night sky to see other characters played by that actor in the clouds.
+There’s an episode called “‘Round Springfield” with a jazz musician named Bleeding Gums Murphy that Lisa looks up to.
+After he dies, Lisa looks to the night sky to see him and other characters associated with James Earl Jones next to that musician (SEE WHERE I’M GOING WITH THIS?!).
 One of them was Mufasa saying “Avenge my death, Kimba!
 I mean…Simba!”
-That’s right Disney fans, the clone of Panja/Caesar himself even knows his movie had eerie similarities to this anime series.
+That’s right Disney fans, even the creators of The Simpsons knew about this controversy.

 Unlike that other remake, this one is still animated and it involves the one true king whether certain fans want to acknowledge that IP that’s been around since 1950 with the original manga’s creation.